Jamlie/QualityOfClassesAssignment/README.md

 * `reportStudentsWithinTheCourse` - reports the students within a course
 * `reportCoursesOfTheStudent` - reports the courses of a student
 * `generateReports` - generates reports of the university, such as students, courses, students within a course, and courses of a student

+# Reportable
+## Methods
+* `report` - reports the object
+## Why is this interface needed?
+This interface marks the classes that implement it as reportable so that the university can generate reports of them.